wp-plugins/coming-soon-page/readme.txt

 2. Go to Plugins page Add New > Upload Plugin .
 3. Click "Choose file" then select the [WordPress Coming Soon](https://wordpress.org/plugins/coming-soon-page/) and Maintenance mode plugin zip file.
 4. Then Install and activate our WordPress Maintenance mode plugin.
-5. Then, from the left panel of Dashboard, click on the gear icon - Coming Soon link to fully customize the plugin
+5. From the left panel of Dashboard, click on the gear icon - Coming Soon link to fully customize the plugin

 That's all, now you can build your Coming soon page and run website to Maintenance mode.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).